Skip to main content

 Swedish Lapland – a culture-rich natural wonderland

 Swedish Lapland is a region unlike any other.
-The land of the Midnight Sun and Northern Lights is home to mountains, forests, marshes, wild rivers and archipelagos.
-Stretching from Sorsele and Skellefteå in the province of Västerbotten, to the northernmost tip of Sweden, this arctic territory covers a quarter of the country.
-The sheer size and variety of terrain presents the outdoor enthusiast with endless options, from hiking and fishing to dog sledding and skiing.
-There are also plenty of cultural experiences to be had, as well as world-class accommodation that harness its natural surroundings – the most famous examples being Icehotel and the multi-award-winning Treehotel.
+The land of the Midnight Sun and the Northern Lights is home to mountains, forests, marshes, wild rivers and archipelagos.
+Stretching from Skellefteå in the province of Västerbotten to the northernmost tip of Sweden, this arctic territory covers a quarter of the country.
+The sheer size and variety of terrain give the outdoor enthusiast endless options, from hiking and fishing to dog sledding and skiing.

 1 / 6